Inferring Tie Strength in Temporal Networks: Experiments

 In order to evaluate our streaming algorithm, we measured the running times on the \emph{Enron, Yahoo, StackOverflow}, and \emph{Reddit} data sets with time window sizes~$\Delta$ of one hour, one day, and one week, respectively. \Cref{table:stcovertime} shows the results.
 In almost all cases, our streaming algorithm \texttt{DynAppr} beats the baseline \texttt{STCtime} with running times that are often orders of magnitudes faster.
 The reason is that \texttt{STCtime} uses the non-dynamic pricing approximation, which needs to consider all edges of the current wedge graph in each time window.
 Hence, the baseline is often not able to finish the computations within the given time limit, i.e., for seven of the twelve experiments, it runs out of time.
 The only case in which the baseline is faster than \texttt{DynAppr} is for the \emph{Enron} data set and a time window size of one hour.
-Here, the computed wedge graphs of the time windows are, on average, very small (see Figure 2 (a) in \Cref{appendix:examples2}), and the dynamic algorithm can not make up for its additional complexity due to calling \Cref{alg:pricing}.
+Here, the computed wedge graphs of the time windows are, on average, very small (see \Cref{fig:sizesa}), and the dynamic algorithm can not make up for its additional complexity due to calling \Cref{alg:pricing}.
 However, we also see for \emph{Enron} that for larger time windows, the running times of the baseline strongly increase, and for \texttt{DynAppr}, the increase is slight.
-In general, the number of vertices and edges in the wedge graphs increases with larger time window sizes $\Delta$ (see Figure 2 in \Cref{appendix:examples2}).
-Hence, the running times increase for both algorithms with increasing $\Delta$.
+In general, the number of vertices and edges in the wedge graphs increases with larger time window sizes $\Delta$.
+Hence, the running times increase for both algorithms with increasing $\Delta$. \Cref{fig:sizes} shows the sizes of the number of vertices $|V(W)|$ and edges $|E(W)|$ in the wedge graphs computed for the time windows of size $\Delta$.
+The sizes increase with increasing $\Delta$ because more contacts happen in longer windows.

 In the case of \emph{Reddit} and a time window size of one week, the sizes of the wedge graphs are too large to compute all solutions within the time limit, even for \textsc{DynAppr}.